prasannpatil1999/Pizza-Sales-Data-Analysis-Project-Using-MySQL/README.md

--- Q11: Calculate the percentage contribution of each pizza Category type  to total revenue.
+-- Q11: Calculate the percentage contribution of each pizza Category type  to total revenue?.
 ````sql
 -- pizza type here means name of pizza
 with cte as (